 The largest single nerve in your body is your sciatic nerve.
 It branches out from your spine into your low back.
 When your sciatic nerve becomes irritated or compressed around its point of origin, you suffer from the problems associated with sciatica.
-For nonsurgical and nonopioid medical therapies that help alleviate the pain of sciatica, call or make an appointment online today at The Nexus Pain Center in Columbus, Georgia.
+For nonsurgical and nonopioid medical therapies that help alleviate the pain of sciatica, call or make an appointment online at The Nexus Pain Center in Columbus or LaGrange, Georgia, today.

 Sciatica isn’t a stand-alone medical diagnosis.
 Instead, it’s a symptom of another underlying medical condition.

 Signs of sciatica include tingling, numbness, and weakness that originate in your lower back and travels down the back of each leg.
 Some of the lower back problems that can cause sciatica symptoms include: